Construction Management Bachelor of Science

 This period includes two semesters of cooperative work experience.
 A graduate of the program can earn a Construction Manager in Training (CMIT) certificate, the first step in gaining a Certified Construction Manager (CCM) professional registration.

-Students should contact their academic advisor or academic department office for information regarding the construction management elective.
+Students should contact their academic advisor for information regarding the construction management electives.

 Special Graduation Requirement